 A common but risky practice of lane sharing occurs when a motorcycle and a car, or two motorcycles, choose to share a lane.
 While this seems harmless, this behavior increases the chances of a mutli-vehicle accident occurring.
 Drivers of cars often claim that they did not see the motorcycle in the lane and therefore could not avoid an accident.
 Motorists making abrupt lane changes may also fail to see motorcyclists.
 Motorcyclists need to know their skill level and operate their bike within their own comfort level.

 Road maintenance, especially after a long, snowy winter, can be difficult to address at times and cause serious risk to motorcyclists.
 Pot holes, faded bike lanes, debris in the roadway, rising and setting sunlight, and slippery road surfaces can result in traumatic car accidents and injuries involving a motorcyclist.
 Motorcyclists should always be aware of dangerous road conditions and avoid poorly maintained roads whenever possible.

-Cherry Hill Motorcycle Accident Lawyers at DiTomaso Law help Motorcycle Accident Injury Victims Claim Compensation
+Cherry Hill Personal Injury Lawyers at DiTomaso Law Help Motorcycle Accident Injury Victims Claim Compensation

-If you or someone you know has been injured in a South Jersey motorcycle accident, call Camden County personal injury lawyers of DiTomaso Law at 856-414-0010 or complete our online contact form to schedule your consultation today.
+If you or someone you know has been injured in a South Jersey motorcycle accident, call Camden County personal injury lawyers of DiTomaso Law at 856-414-0010 or contact us online to schedule your consultation today.

 Our offices are located in Center City, Philadelphia, and in Cherry Hill, New Jersey, serving clients throughout both states, including Philadelphia, Pennsylvania, South Jersey, Mount Holly, Burlington County, Cherry Hill and Camden County.